tnc-ca-geo/animl-ml/README.md

 ### Overview

 Animl uses [AWS Sagemaker Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html) endpoints for model hosting and inference.
-Serverless Inference endpoints are appealing for intermittent, spiky loads because they auto-scale to zero when not in use, so we only pay for them when users are making inference requests.
+Serverless Inference endpoints are appealing for intermittent, spiky loads because they auto-scale to zero when not in use.
 This is particularly useful for hosting n-number of localized models, some of which are used very infrequently, which is the case for Animl.

 SageMaker Serverless endpoints are also CPU-based, rather than GPU, which offers cost savings but means that (a) models often need to be compiled before deployment to run on CPUs and (b) inference is slower.
 To compensate for the slower inference, when requests come in we scale out horizontally, spinning up many Serverless Inference endpoints at once to process the images in parallel (more specifics on how the concurrent processing is configured can be found [here](https://github.com/tnc-ca-geo/animl-api/issues/101)).